 Tip 3: Try a Vacation Rental

-Part of the South Florida charm, particularly in places like Lauderdale-by-the-Sea, is the privately owned and operated vacation rentals.
+Part of the charm of the South Florida region, particularly in places like Lauderdale-by-the-Sea, is the privately owned and operated vacation rentals.
 These can get wildly unique and facilitate some of your most memorable vacations.
 My family has found a lot of success on VRBO during their visits to Fort Lauderdale.

 Tip 4: Staying On the Beach May be Cheaper